google/skia/site/user/api/SkPath_Reference.md

 Adds beginning of <a href="#Contour">Contour</a> relative to <a href="#Last_Point">Last Point</a>.
 If <a href="#Path">Path</a> is empty, starts <a href="#Contour">Contour</a> at (<a href="#SkPath_rMoveTo_dx">dx</a>, <a href="#SkPath_rMoveTo_dy">dy</a>).
 Otherwise, start <a href="#Contour">Contour</a> at <a href="#Last_Point">Last Point</a> <a href="#SkPath_offset">offset</a> by (<a href="#SkPath_rMoveTo_dx">dx</a>, <a href="#SkPath_rMoveTo_dy">dy</a>).
-Function name stands for relative move to.
+Function name stands for "relative move to".

 ### Parameters